 Wild dogs have a varied diet and can hunt a rich diversity of antelope.
 Studies have shown that packs will hunt abundant species, therefore helping to preserve the biodiversity of a landscape.

 For example, in Kruger they mostly hunt impala.
 By helping keep the impala population down, more antelope species can share Kruger’s food sources.

-So not only are wild dogs hunting to feed themselves, they are regulating a landscape’s mammal diversity.
+So you may be wondering how to save African wild dogs.
 Stopping habitat fragmentation and reconnecting fragmented habitats is the best way to increase the African wild dog population.

 The best thing you can do is to take action.
 How do you do that?
 Connect with your wild side and go on an African safari!

-By going on safari you can experience the plight of different species, informing yourself of what is happening on the ground.
+By going on safari, you can experience the plight of different species, informing yourself of what is happening on the ground.
 You’ll become a defender of wildlife and later speak up for wildlife.

-Every piece of land must pay its way and without park fees there would be no national parks and no wildlife.
+Every piece of land must pay its way, and without park fees, there would be no national parks and no wildlife.

 I’d recommend a safari in northern Botswana, around Moremi Game Reserve in the Okavango, Linyanti Private Concession, and Chobe National Park.
-After the safari you can hop over the border to Victoria Falls.
+After the safari, you can hop over the border to Victoria Falls.

 South Luangwa National Park in Zambia is another excellent place to see wild dogs in the wild.